 - Lemon Juice – I prefer using the juice of fresh lemons, but you can use ready-made lemon juice.

 - Dried dill or fresh dill

-Made this easy vegan potato salad, share a picture with me and a comment below, or join me on Instagram!
+Have you made this easy vegan potato salad?
+Share a picture with me and comment below, or join me on Instagram!

 Cashew creamy sauce

-- 2 teaspoon Pickle Juice - or vinegar
+- 2 teaspoons Pickle Juice - or vinegar

 - 1 tablespoon Oil - Avocado or light olive oil

-- 2 teaspoon Maple Syrup - or agave syrup
+- 2 teaspoons Maple Syrup - or agave syrup

 - 1 tablespoon Yellow Mustard - or 1/2 tablespoon French Dijon Mustard

 - ½ teaspoon Garlic Powder